 Here are links to several Wasatch and Utah Peak Lists.
 They include the Wasatch 11,000 foot Peaks List, the Utah County Highpoints List, Utah’s 2,000 foot Prominence Peaks List, Utah's 100 Most Prominent Peaks List, and Ultra-Prominence Peaks of the 48 States List.
-I know that several SPers are trying to climb them.
-These lists should keep everyone busy for a while.
+These lists should keep most people busy for a while.

 Wasatch 11,000 foot Peaks List